-Meteorites and Planetary Sciences
+Meteorites, Asteroids and Planetary Sciences

 Specimen needle manufacture in the FIB and atom probe data acquisition involve a number of instrument variables that can greatly affect the quality and amount of data that is collected.
 We are using a range of testing protocols to optimise data collection from minerals and adapt the atom probe methodology for geological samples.
 Current work is focussing on reconstruction parameters and the development of APT for nanoscale isotopic analysis.